linode/docs/docs/applications/containers/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

 Multiple labels can be selected at the same time.
 {{< /note >}}

 - This filter will persist across all other views.
-For examplle, if you navigate to the Pods view, only Pods with the `release:my-blog` label will be shown.
+For example, if you navigate to the Pods view, only Pods with the `release:my-blog` label will be shown.
 To clear your filters, click the **clear filters** link under the filter dropdown in the top navigation:

     [![Octant Filter Menu - Clear Filters](octant-clear-filters.png)](octant-clear-filters.png)